midwestio/midwestio.github.io/code-of-conduct/index.markdown

----
-layout: page
-title: "Midwest.io Code of Conduct"
+# Midwest.io Code of Conduct
----

 Midwest.io is a community conference intended for networking and collaboration in the developer community.